QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Example contexts
 ================

+..
+This section confuses me and seems out of place.
+..
+Before this, we were discussing the structural design of QMI, but now we have this example
+.. that does not explain why it is here, how it relates to the previous sections or what it should be showing.

 .. image:: images/example_contexts.png

 We could have as an example three contexts: In context one, we have made two instances of **QMI_Instrument** (e.g. A signal generator and an oscilloscope